The Need for Attention

 They are trying to express themselves in the singing of a universal song.

 And the words of the song?
-Basically they’re about the need to be heard and the desire for recognition.
+Basically they’re about the desire for attention and recognition – a need to be heard and noticed.

 The Fear of Obscurity and Oblivion

-While we may not realize it consciously our need for attention is really a symptom of a fear – the fear of obscurity and oblivion.
+While we may not realize it consciously our deep need to be recognized is really a symptom of a fear – the fear of obscurity and oblivion.

 Maybe we believe that if we make enough noise, we can chase away our personal demons.
 But in reality we know that dressing outlandishly or rapping about our woes or driving fast cars won’t allay our deeper fears.